petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 There is still a ways to go to make single button reproducibility the default for all research.
+Automation presents a huge potential for increasing the pace of scientific discovery, but the cost is still too high for most researchers, who don't necessarily have the time or motivation to become de facto software engineers.

 Calkit's CLI is a start at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types.

-I do strongly believe in the benefits of automation, but the cost is still too high.
-To keep bringing it down more graphical tools are needed.
+To keep bringing down the complexity more graphical interactions must be supported.
 This will likely take the form of a VS Code or JupyterLab extension, with the goal of making one of those the single place from which most, if not all research computation can be done or at least initiated.
+Users will need a guided way to create environments and assemble a pipeline.
 We'll also need integrations with more user friendly services like Google Docs, Slides, Sheets, and Colab.